papum20/misc__notes__AllMyProgrammNotes/web/js/objects.md

 *	e.g. `CLASS_NAME.prototype.PARAMETER`

 `freeze(“VAR”)` : make object VAR immutable
+`fromEntries(ARR)` : object from array of arrays, each containing the pair of key and val (val optional)
 `hasOwnProperty(str): boolean` : if obj has property named str

 #### static